-In her early 30s, Odyssey Media founder and CEO Linda Spradley Dunn made great money at IBM selling large frame computers.
+In her early 30s, Odyssey Media founder and CEO Linda Spradley Dunn made great money at IBM selling large-frame computers.
 But even as she was saving 10 percent of her stock and banking hefty commission checks (an indispensable tip from a White male colleague)—Dunn knew she was destined to be an entrepreneur.
-Fast forward to present day and Dunn’s 18-year-old Odyssey Media, a marketing and communications company, connects and empowers multicultural businesswomen via digital forums, networking and live experiences with special guests such as Dr. Mae Jemison, Ava DuVernay, Diahann Carroll and Yara Shahidi (from Black-ish).
+Fast-forward to present day, and Dunn’s 18-year-old Odyssey Media, a marketing and communications company, connects and empowers multicultural businesswomen via digital forums, networking and live experiences with special guests such as Dr. Mae Jemison, Ava DuVernay, Diahann Carroll and Yara Shahidi (from black-ish).

-In November, Dunn kicked off her Coca-Cola and CoverGirl sponsored “In The Black” tour, which hits Newark, D.C., Chicago and Atlanta.
+In November, Dunn kicked off her Coca-Cola and CoverGirl sponsored “In the Black” tour, which hits Newark, D.C., Chicago and Atlanta.
 It’s a series of chic networking events where every woman rocks a LBD (little black dress) and leaves with tools to start a new venture or propel her current one to the next level.
 The tour wraps up on November 18th with a finale event that will livestream to various cities including Dallas, Cleveland and Los Angeles.

-Here the wife and mother talks about everything from what a Donald Trump presidency means for women to the essential skill set every aspiring entrepreneur needs for success.
+Below, the wife and mother talks about everything from what a Donald Trump presidency means for women to the essential skill set every aspiring entrepreneur needs for success.

-EBONY.com: Let’s start with the presidential election, everything pointed to Hillary Clinton winning a seat in the Oval Office.
+EBONY.com: Let’s start with the presidential election.
+Everything pointed to Hillary Clinton winning a seat in the Oval Office.
 What was your immediate reaction?

 EBONY.com: Thought leaders are encouraging people to organize, strategize and take back their local communities.
 What’s your message for women entrepreneurs?

-EBONY.com: What are the tools women can access after the In The Black tour?
+EBONY.com: What are the tools women can access after the In the Black tour?

 Dunn: We have three webinars on capital and how to keep your business.
-The webinar service is free to anyone who comes to In The Black, and then we have a live town hall December 13 in New York City with a panel of experts who address the No. 1 issue that African American/multicultural women face as businesswomen, which is access to capital.
-We can’t go to the dining room table and say, can everyone in the family loan me $10,000 for this great idea?
+The webinar service is free to anyone who comes to In the Black, and then we have a live town hall December 13 in New York City with a panel of experts who address the No. 1 issue that African American/multicultural women face as businesswomen, which is access to capital.
+We can’t go to the dining room table and say, “Can everyone in the family loan me $10,000 for this great idea?”

-EBONY.com: Tell us about the big tech reveal that’s happening at the conclusion of In The Black?
+EBONY.com: Tell us about the big tech reveal that’s happening at the conclusion of In The Black.

-Dunn: We toured four cities and on November 18, we are using Google Chromecast [a streaming device] with 30 local parties around the country.
-Women are going to show up in Seattle and Pittsburgh and all kinds of locations we weren’t in before, in their little black dresses to network.
-People are having them in clubs, homes and quaint restaurants and at a specific time on November 18, they’re going to plug in their Chromecast.
+Dunn: We toured four cities. and on November 18, we are using Google Chromecast [a streaming device] with 30 local parties around the country.
+Women are going to show up in Seattle and Pittsburgh and all kinds of locations we weren’t in before, in their little black dresses, to network.
+People are having them in clubs, homes and quaint restaurants, and at a specific time on November 18, they’re going to plug in their Chromecast.

 EBONY.com: There’s a #girlboss and #fireyourboss movement on social media.
 While it’s great that we’ve embraced this entrepreneurial vibe, what are the gems people learn from being an employee?

 Dunn: [Most folks] need the discipline of learning how a team works.
 Whether you’re selling direct to a consumer or trying to get sponsorship, you need that skill set.
-I hire millennials and we require them to work from 9 to 5 in the office.
+I hire millennials, and we require them to work from 9 to 5 in the office.
 I don’t care how late you partied—you have to get up and be at work by 9 a.m.
 We don’t Snapchat clients.
 The client is the one we serve, and the women, our participants are the ones we serve.
 That’s hard to learn when you are using social media and working from home and you’ve never worked in a corporate environment.

-EBONY.com: Some aspiring entrepreneurs are ready to quit their jobs to launch businesses, what do you say to those folks?
+EBONY.com: Some aspiring entrepreneurs are ready to quit their jobs to launch businesses.
+What do you say to those folks?